boyum/standalone-sass/README.md

     $ standalone-sass -f assets/styles/styles.scss
 ```

-`standalone-sass` will check for sass/scss files in every directory that is a descendant of the directories provided, included itself.
+`standalone-sass` will check for sass/scss files in every directory that is a descendant of the directories provided, including itself.
 In watch mode, the changed files and files that depend on them will be built. `standalone-sass` does not build partial sass files (files which file name start with an underscore (`_`)).
 Keep in mind that changes outside of the scope will not trigger recompile in watch mode.
 This means that if you list a number of files, only those will trigger recompile.

-In order for the executable to work, a `bindings.node` file must be provided in the same directory as the executable itself.
-Which `bindings.node` file to use depends on the environment the executable was built in.
+In order for the executable to work, a `binding.node` file (found in `node_modules/node-sass/vendor`) must be provided in the same directory as the executable itself.
+Which `binding.node` file to use depends on the environment the executable was built in.

 ## Development